 - in EPub format, which makes it easier to read on devices of different sizes, including Amazon Kindle, Apple’s iBook software, or other

-You can also view the video of my presentation at ISWC here:
+You can also view the video of my short presentation at ISWC here:

 See my write up of The Web Conf workshop for pictures and short subjective summaries of the other presentations.

-Here are some articles that then further develop themes addressed in that article:
+Below are some articles that then further develop themes addressed in the article and talks:

 The Covid-19 global pandemic has lead to talk of immunity to dominate all conversation.
 I will show how this leads to…

 Three years ago as founder of co-operating.systems I brought together a consortium of top European partners¹ to get EU…